Last updated: 2023-08-08

 If integration testing has been activated for the project, the BaseIT

-class is also extended providing the required authorization.
-If the setup with a user table was chosen, an additional SQL script is used to first create the test user before each test (password "Bootify!"
+).
+If the setup with a user table was chosen, an additional SQL script is used to first create the test user before each test.

 Backgrounds on JWT